 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
 This gene is intronless and encodes a replication-dependent histone that is a member of the histone H2A family.
 Transcripts from this gene contain a palindromic termination element. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H2AA Gene

-HIST1H2AA (Histone Cluster 1, H2aa) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and Chromatin organization.
+HIST1H2AA (Histone Cluster 1 H2A Family Member A) is a Protein Coding gene.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2AM.

 UniProtKB/Swiss-Prot for HIST1H2AA Gene